JustinBJo/TUDCSE/CSE2315_ACC/5)undecidable_languages.md

 <br>
 Now put these together to get...

-> A language L is Turing recognisable iff it is Turing recognisable and co-Turing recognisable
+> A language L is Decidable iff it is Turing recognisable and co-Turing recognisable

 A language is "co-Turing recognisable" if its complement is Turing recognisable